Apocryphon of Jannes and Jambres: Synopsis

 The Egyptian army is drowned in the Red Sea while pursuing the Hebrews, but Jambres stayed away.
 Jannes's condition worsens and the family returns to their estate.
 Jambres, perhaps referring to a deal with the Devil, complains of violated oaths.
 Jannes's actual death is violent and perhaps by fire.
-His tries but fails to save him and they exchange parting words.
-She soon dies violently as well and Jambres buries both them in the same tomb.
+His mother tries but fails to save him and they exchange parting words.
+She soon dies violently as well and Jambres buries both of them in the same tomb.

 Under the apple tree, Jambres opens the magical books and summons his brother's "shade" from Hades.
 Jannes is annoyed.
 He describes his death and conditions in Hades.
 He warns his brother to change his ways before he too is condemned.
 Idol worshippers and prostitutes get special mention as sinners who end up in Hell.
 In a passage found only in the Ethiopic fragment, Jannes also lists by name several giants, asking repeatedly the rhetorical question "where are .." they.

 Where are Amān and Bārān, the giants who devoured men like locusts and wild animals and cattle and birds?
 They drank [blood] and despoiled the Orient because they [could] not be satisfied.
 However, Bapares, their father, lifting a stone of a thousand talents, threw it by his own strength into the heights of heaven.
 And noontime descended, and he ran that same day 250,000 stadia and returned before the sun set.
 And where is he?
 Did he not die?
 Even he and his wife and his children died!

 Manuscripts

-The text of Jannes and Jambres is known only in part based on scattered manuscript fragments.
-There are six manuscript witnesses to the text.
+A complete copy in Ethiopic of the book was discovered in 2024.
+There are also six fragmentary manuscript witnesses to the text.
 The first to come to scholarly attention was a Latin excerpt in 1861 and the most recent an Ethiopic one published in 2019.

 Vienna papyrus

 Eight fragments from a single papyrus scroll now in the papyrus collection of the Austrian National Library in Vienna are the earliest witnesses of Jannes and Jambres, dating to the 3rd century AD.
 The fragments are catalogued under four numbers as Papyrus Vindobonensis Graecus 29456, 29828, 00180 and 28249.
-Jannes and Jambres was written on the recto of the scroll, while the verso contains a hermetic text.
+Jannes and Jambres was written on the recto of the scroll, while the verso contains a Hermetic text.
 The original scroll must have measured at least 3 m in length.

 The Vienna papyrus is written in Greek.
 The scribe did not use abbreviated nomina sacra, which may indicate that he was Jewish.
 It is unclear, however, which side of the scroll was the original and which side a reuse.